glutengo/graphql-typeop/README.md

 The decorator accepts two optional parameters:

 #### Type
 The Type of the field.
 Can be passed as a TypeScript Class.
 If no type is passed, it is derived from the TypeScript metadata.
+Note: this is not possible for array types as TypeScript handles these as Objects.

 #### Options
 The options for the field.
 See [reflection.util.ts](src/util/reflection.util.ts).